AIS-CPS-Lab/pandect/README.md

-# PANDECT - The All-Encompassing Depth and Event Camera Toolbox
+# PanDECT - The All-Encompassing Depth and Event Camera Toolbox
 A modular collection of tools for processing, analyzing, and visualizing data from depth and event-based sensors.

 > **pan-** *(prefix)*